Preparing for Your Evaluation

 Hearing tests are designed to assess your current hearing abilities.
 During the exam, you will be asked to sit in a soundproof room with headphones one.

 The pure tone assessment requires you to indicate when you hear a sound.
 Your hearing specialist will play a series of tones at different frequencies and volumes.
 You will be asked to raise your hand or push a button if you hear a sound.

 In the speech recognition portion of the test, your hearing specialist will read out a series of words at different volumes, standing at various distances from you.
 You will be asked to repeat the words or phrases.

 These are the two most common evaluations.
 If your specialist requires more testing, we will let you know.
 Other tests include the otoacoustic emission test and the auditory brainstem response test.
 These tests indicate if there are issues with your ears’ ability to translate sound signals into neural signals to be registered by the brain as sound.
 These tests are also common for infants and young children, as it does not require a verbal response from them.

 Audiogram: Reviewing the Results

 The results of your hearing tests are recorded on an audiogram, a visual representation of your hearing abilities by ear.
-The speech recognition portion of the test will be recorded as a percentage.
+The speech recognition portion of the hearing evaluation will be recorded as a percentage.
 From these results, we are able to determine the configuration and degree of hearing loss, if it is present.

 The Next Step